pycom/pycom-micropython-sigfox/docs/library/network.Bluetooth.rst

        - ``uuid`` is the UUID of the service.
 Can take an integer or a 16 byte long string or bytes object.
        - ``isprimary`` selects if the service is a primary one.
 Takes a bool value.
+       - ``nbr_chars`` specifies the number of characteristics that the service will contain.

 Constants